How do you choose between traditional marketing and digital marketing? What’s the difference between the two, and which should you use?

-Some brands struggle with choosing which type of marketing promotion to do because their budget will only allow them to do one or the other, not both.
-This is especially true during these surreal times [thanks to COVID-19] when some businesses cut their marketing budgets or even cease their marketing efforts to survive in the short term.
-Business owners face challenging decisions: Which marketing method will give me the biggest bang for my buck?
-How can I evaluate the success of my marketing?
+Due to budget constraints, brands may have difficulty deciding which marketing promotion to choose.
+This is particularly true during these unusual times when some businesses cut their marketing budgets or even stop marketing to survive in the short term.
+Business owners must make challenging decisions: Which marketing method will provide the most value for my money?
+How can I assess the effectiveness of my marketing?
 Will it reach my target audience?

 Watch the video below.